Skip to content

 Introduction

-Rancher is an open-source platform for managing Kubernetes clusters at the enterprise level.
-To simplify the deployment of DataKit in Kubernetes clusters, DataKit supports deployment via the Rancher application marketplace.
-Additionally, DataKit provides a feature to manage collector configuration files using Git repositories.
+Rancher is an open-source enterprise-grade platform for managing Kubernetes clusters.
+To simplify the deployment of DataKit within Kubernetes clusters, DataKit supports deployment through the Rancher platform's app market.
+Additionally, DataKit provides the functionality to manage collector configuration files using a Git repository.

-Deploying DataKit on Rancher and managing collector configurations with Git is one of the best practices for deploying DataKit in Kubernetes clusters.
-By deploying DataKit using DaemonSet, the Container collector is enabled by default.
-For more flexible configuration of the Container collector, this guide will use a custom approach to enable the Container collector, specifically by managing the container.conf file through a Git repository, then deploying DataKit via the Rancher application marketplace, and finally verifying the collected metrics to ensure that the collector configuration from the Git repository has taken effect.
+Deploying DataKit via Rancher and combining it with Git-managed collector configurations represents one of the best deployment methods for DataKit in Kubernetes clusters.
+By deploying DataKit as a DaemonSet, the Container collector is enabled by default.
+For more flexible configuration of the Container collector, this article adopts a custom approach to enabling the Container collector — that is, managing the container.conf file via a Git repository.
+Then, DataKit is deployed through Rancher's app market, and finally, the collected metrics are checked to verify whether the collector configuration in the Git repository has taken effect.

 Prerequisites